scalameter/scalameter.github.com/home/gettingstarted/0.7/executors.md

 We support the following `MethodMatcher` implementations:

 - the `MethodMatcher.MethodName` matches methods with the specified name
+- the `MethodMatcher.Allocation` matches allocations of a class
 - the `MethodMatcher.Regex` matches every method whose name matches the given regular expression
 - the `MethodMatcher.Full` matches both the method name and the method signature, where the signature is specified with the internal format that describes the method arguments and its return type